-Auto Searching: This option allows your wireless adapter to automatically search for available wireless routers or access points nearby.
-When enabled, your computer will connect to whichever router or access point that has the strongest signal.
+Auto Searching: This option allows your wireless adapter to automatically search for available wireless routers or access points when the current connection is dropped.
+When enabled, your computer will attempt to connect to a router or access point, in descending order, listed under the Profile section of the Site Survey screen.